vitalif/vitastor/README.md

 - OSD creation tool (OSDs currently have to be created by hand)
 - Other administrative tools
-- Proxmox and OpenNebula plugins
+- Plugins for OpenStack, Kubernetes, OpenNebula, Proxmox and other cloud systems
 - iSCSI proxy
 - Operation timeouts and better failure detection
 - Scrubbing without checksums (verification of replicas)